 He wants the same, but he doesn’t hear it as easily through my words, he hears it through helping pay the bills and setting up vacation plans.
 As you grow, you may change in what areas you need to focus on the most, and chances are there are at least two areas that speak to you.
 Take the quiz or read it out loud to your husband if you need to.
 Learn about each other!

 12. Get Your Own Hobbies

-The first year or two of our marriage, I felt like I was constantly waiting on my husband to finish up with his hobbies so we could hang out.
+During the first year or two of our marriage, I felt like I was constantly waiting for my husband to finish up with his hobbies so we could hang out.
 This was a bad plan.
 He plays a million instruments, loves being outdoors, and in general, never sits still.

 As soon as I started picking back up old hobbies from high school like painting and sewing, he started interrupting me to see if I wanted to hang out more.

 One thing we’ve learned is to say yes as much as possible when we need our space.
 This can be because there’s something we’re excited about doing on our own (like shopping without the kids) or everyone’s driving us crazy.
 My favorite thing to do is writing at a coffee shop or browsing a bookstore.
 For my husband, it’s a day to go hunting or getting outside.
 Find your niche, and respect each other’s need for a breather every once in a while.
 Try not to set time limits on the other person.